docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

 This attribute works app-wide: if changed on one CompItem, it will change it for every CompItem in the project.
 The value stays until restarting AE.
-Once restarted, it will revert to false.
+Once restarted, it will revert to `false`.

 This parameter doesn't do anything.